betfinio/template-contract/README.md

 $ mkdir my-project
 $ cd my-project
 $ forge init --template betfinio/template-contract
-$ bun install # install Solhint, Prettier, and other Node.js deps
+$ bun install # install Solhint, and other Node.js deps
 ```

 If this is your first time with Foundry, check out the